 - Credit score estimate

-Then you can see the different loan options available, along with current rates and estimated closing costs and other fees
+Then you can see the different loan options available, along with current rates, estimated closing costs, and other fees

 Next, you’ll select the choice you prefer and continue with more personal information.
 You can also discuss your options with a CitiMortgage loan officer if you have any questions.

 CitiMortgage Application Process

 When you’re ready to officially start the application, you’ll need to fill out a “consent to proceed” form.
 Next is your employment and income details, as well as other assets you hold.
 You also have the chance to use a co-borrower, in which case they will need to enter all of their pertinent information as well.

-When applying for a mortgage you’ll have several pages of disclosures to sign in order to get the ball rolling.
+When applying for a mortgage, you’ll have several pages of disclosures to sign to get the ball rolling.

 With Citi, you’ll be able to save your application and log out, then return right where you left off when you’re ready.
-This can be helpful when you need to locate different documents, statements, and other information that’s necessary but not always on hand easily.
+This can be helpful when you need to locate different documents, statements, and other necessary information that’s not always on hand easily.